Saudi Founding Day: History and background

 Almost ten years later in 1901, Ibn Saud, the son of the exiled emir Abdul Rahman al-Saud, embarked on a raiding spree into Nejd where he began targeting tribes associated with the Rashidis in an attempt to avenge his father's exile.
 Within months, he was able to capture Riyadh in January 1902 and subsequently establish the Emirate of Riyadh.
-Ibn Saud would go on to reclaim the territories of his ancestors, launching offensives into Hasa in 1913, Ha'il in 1921, Hejaz in 1924 and Yemen in 1934 as part of his unification campaigns and establishing several iterations of the Third Saudi State.
+Ibn Saud would go on to reclaim the territories of his ancestors, launching offensives into Hasa in 1913, Ḥa'il in 1921, Hejaz in 1924, and Yemen in 1934 as part of his unification campaigns and establishing several iterations of the Third Saudi State.
 In 1932, he renamed his annexes and dependencies by unifying them under the name of Saudi Arabia with Riyadh at its capital.

 In 1965, King Faisal issued a royal decree that instructed government institutions to observe 23 September as Saudi National Day, the first such non-religious holiday to be observed in the country.
 In 2005, King Abdullah declared 23 September as a public holiday despite criticism from religious clerics.

 Following the rise of Mohammed bin Salman as the country's crown prince in 2017, the country underwent unprecedented reforms that saw taming the authority and influence of religious clerics.
 In January 2022, King Salman issued a royal decree that made 22 February a public holiday to commemorate the approximate anniversary of Muhammad bin Saud's succession to his father's throne in 1727, making it the second non-religious holiday in Saudi Arabia.

 Royal Decree No. A/371

-On January 27, 2022, the Saudi Press Agency reported that King Salman issued a royal decree that read:
+On January 27, 2022, the Saudi Press Agency reported that King Salman bin Abdulaziz issued a royal decree that said in part:

 Celebrations

 2022

 On 22 February 2022, as per the King Salman's royal decree, the Saudi government and its institutions observed the first celebrations of Founding Day across the country.
 Holidays were declared for employees in public and private sectors as festivities took place for three days until 25 February 2022 and students in the country saw their weekends extended up to 26 February 2022 by the education ministry.

-The Washington-based Arab Gulf States Institute in Washington published an article titled The Saudi “Founding Day” and the Death of Wahhabism by Sultan Alamer in which he highlighted that reason to select 1727 instead of 1744 was to signify the current Saudi leadership's distancing from Wahhabism since the rise of Mohammed bin Salman and breaking the myth and narrative that the First Saudi State was born out of a covenant made between Muhammad ibn Abd al-Wahhab and Muhammad bin Saud in 1744.
+The Washington-based Arab Gulf States Institute in Washington published an article titled The Saudi “Founding Day” and the Death of Wahhabism by Sultan Alamer in which he highlighted that reason to select 1727 instead of 1744 was to signify the current Saudi leadership's distancing from Wahhabism since the rise of Mohammed bin Salman and breaking the "myth" and narrative that the First Saudi State was born out of a covenant made between Muhammad ibn Abd al-Wahhab and Muhammad bin Saud in 1744.
 As per Kristin Diwan, senior resident scholar at the Arab Gulf States Institute, said that "Mohammed ibn Abd al-Wahhab is being erased from Saudi history".
 She further added, "This is the new Saudi nationalism.
 It celebrates the Al Saud - tying the people directly to the royal family - and downplays the pivotal role played by religion in the founding of the state".